aparnaashok2125/Elevate-Labs-AI-ML-Internship/README.md

 Through this project, insights and patterns in the housing market can be uncovered, allowing for a better understanding of the factors influencing house prices and facilitating more informed decision-making in the real estate industry.

-# Breast Cancer Prediction- TASK 4
+# TASK 4-Breast Cancer Prediction
 **Breast Cancer Prediction** is a classification task aimed at predicting the diagnosis of a breast mass as either malignant or benign.
 The dataset used for this prediction consists of features computed from a digitized image of a fine needle aspirate (FNA) of the breast mass.
 These features describe various characteristics of the cell nuclei present in the image.

 The dataset contains the following information for each instance: